-Dubbo Gully loop trail is an 18km, grade 4 hike located in Dharug National Park, New South Wales.
-The hike should take around 7 hours to complete.
+Dubbo Gully loop trail is an 18km, grade 4 hike in Dharug National Park, New South Wales.
+This hike typically takes 7 hours to complete.

 Definitely not for the fainthearted, this challenging steep track is ideal for adventurous bushwalkers and mountain bikers who love to test themselves.
 Dubbo Gully trail leads through rugged and remote bushland along a section of World Heritage-listed Old Great North Road - World Heritage walk, built by convicts between 1826 -1836.